 There is no law or statute that requires a trucking company to assume liability for a rear-end collision.
 Many different circumstances could’ve led to the crash, and only an experienced attorney will know how and what to prove for you to win your claim and get the most compensation possible.

 Proving negligence – that the truck driver or trucking company did something wrong – is the key to your case.
 The police report and witness statements may not be enough.
 It takes hard facts.

 Here’s an example.
 A trucker rear-ends your car on the highway, causing you severe injuries and a lengthy hospital stay.
 The trucker claims that it was impossible to slow down due to oncoming traffic, and he couldn’t avoid slamming into your car.
 Your attorney obtains the truck’s “Blackbox” – an electronic data recorder that monitors driver and vehicle performance – and sees the trucker only slammed his brakes on about 2 seconds before hitting you, a good sign he was distracted.
 With this information, your attorney can prove that the trucker wasn’t paying attention, instead fiddling with his radio.

-Consulting With An Attorney After A Rear-End Collision
+Consult With An Attorney After A Truck Crash

 Our experienced semi-truck accident legal team invites you to give us a call.
 Call (206) 727-4000, use the chat feature below or fill out the contact form on this page for a free and confidential case evaluation based on the facts of your case.